-Thesis: The opportunity cost of increased Healthcare expenditure, if financed by individuals, will depend on their relative income or wealth levels.
+Thesis: The opportunity cost of increased healthcare expenditure, if financed by individuals, will depend on their relative income or wealth levels.

 The opportunity cost of increased

 To the very rich who have satisfied their needs and most of their “wants”, increased healthcare expenditure is unlikely to cause them to forgo the consumption of another good which incurs similar expenditure levels (note that the alternative good cannot cost much more than the increase in healthcare expenditure).
 Instead, increased healthcare expenditure is financed through savings which compensate these individuals with interest.
-Interest rate is defined as the opportunity cost of holding money and in this instance, it is to finance increased healthcare expenditure.
+Interest rate is defined as the opportunity cost of holding money and in this instance, interest is forgone to finance increased healthcare expenditure.

 The opportunity cost of increased

 To these individuals who have retired and have more time on their hands, they are likely to increase their overseas holidays.
-However, with increased healthcare expenditure, they are forced to reduce their overseas trips.
+However, with increased healthcare expenditure, they are forced to reduce these overseas trips.